Web Hosting DNS Settings for Third-Party Nameservers

 If you need the top-level hostname to work, and your DNS provider doesn’t allow you to enter a CNAME target for “example.com”, you’ll need to solve this problem somehow.
 Here are some possibilities:

-- Use a DNS service such as Cloudflare, DNSimple or DNS Made Easy that provides a proprietary way to work around the “you can’t add a CNAME at the top level” problem.
-This is also a reliable solution.
+- Use a third-party DNS service such as Cloudflare, DNSimple or DNS Made Easy that lets you add a CNAME (or its equivalent) at the top level.